 - Measurable results to help optimize your performance

-- Affordable because they’re text-based so you don’t have as much creative costs plus the platforms themselves involve small monthly expenses
+- Affordable because they’re text-based so you don’t have as many creative costs plus the platforms themselves involve small monthly expenses

 Some SMS software integrates with other messaging platforms such as email to make your strategy more holistic and improve results.